Features & Usage

 Core Features

-- Cross-platform support (macOS and Linux) - works wherever you code
+• Cross-platform support (macOS, Linux, and Windows) - works wherever you code

 Visual Customization